AustinPenner/Docker-Quickstart-on-Windows/README.md

   * [Install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead

 ### Creating Containers:
 Follow the docker quick guide.
 A common problem with Windows is connecting your Docker container to your local file system.
-The following command creates a container on Linux (**do not use**):
+Here's an example with mongodb:

+1) If first time pulling image:
+`$ docker pull mongo`

+2) Create the container, if not restarting one (note the backslashes):
-  `$ docker run --name mongoserver -p 27017:27017 -v "$PWD":/home/data -d mongo`
+`$ docker run --name mongoserver -p 27017:27017 -v c:\Users\username\galvanize:\home\data -d mongo`

+3) Remote into docker container shell:
+`$ docker exec -it mongoserver bash`

+4) Access mongo shell:
+`$ mongo`

+5) Stop the terminal:
+`$ docker stop mongoserver`

+6) To restart:
+`$ docker start mongoserver`

 Windows doesn't like "$PWD" to reference the current file path.
 Replace this with the full file path on your machine: